Once a sci-fi movie staple and now a reality, artificial intelligence has finally entered the business world.

 - Lead times.

 This type of voice-assisted chatbot is becoming ever more popular.
-Statista predicts there will be 4.2 billion digital voice assistants being used by 2024.
+In fact, Statista predicts that by 2026, there will be over 157 million voice assistant users in the United States alone.

 The level of customer support afforded by AI improves the customer experience by giving instant answers and is likely to increase retention and satisfaction rates.